 My parents are a perfect example.
 When I was young, we were hardly “rich” yet we went EVERYWHERE!
 From Disney, cruises to the Bahamas, Mexico, New York and Hawaii.
 They showed me that it’s possible if you have your priorities straight.
 For Josh and I, travel is an important part of our lives.
 So we have chosen to build our lifestyle around our passion in order to make travel a financial priority.

-To help you get started, here are some of our best pieces of advice to help you save money for vacation.
+To help you get started, here are some of our best pieces of advice as well as tools that we use to help us maintain control of our budget and allow us to be able to save up money for travel!

 1. Build a Realistic Living Budget